warncke/immutable-app/README.md

 If access is denied an Immutable App HTTP Error will be thrown.

-When a Controller is creating or modifying a record Immutable Core Model Form will typically be used to generate a form that can be used to manipulate the model.
-This form can be entirely based based on the Model's JSON schema or may include additional configurable customizations.

 When a Controller is listing or reading records Immutable Core Model View may be used to aggregate and/or format record data for display.